France-ioi/AlgoreaBackend/README.md

 Environment-specific configurations can be defined using `conf/config.ENV.yml` files when ENV can be "prod", "dev" or "test.

+### Configuration of `test` environment

+The `test` environment is used for running the tests.
+For the `test` environment, we don't fall back to the default configuration file, so you need to provide a `conf/config.test.yml` file.
+This is to avoid running tests on a production database by mistake and erasing data.

 ## Creating the keys

 ```